process-analytics/bpmn-visualization-R/CONTRIBUTING.md

 There are many ways to contribute:

-- help people with the questions they ask on the [Github Issues](https://github.com/process-analytics/bpmn-visualization-R/issues)
+- help people with the questions they ask on the [GitHub Issues](https://github.com/process-analytics/bpmn-visualization-R/issues)
-- submitting bug reports and feature requests in the [Github Issues](https://github.com/process-analytics/bpmn-visualization-R/issues/new)
+- submitting bug reports and feature requests in the [GitHub Issues](https://github.com/process-analytics/bpmn-visualization-R/issues/new)
 - improving the README & documentation
 - writing code which can be incorporated into `bpmn-visualization-R` itself